Author: Mirjam Schmidt

 Research Cooperation with the ‘Global South’ [in German]

-by Sarah Wessel This CARPO Report outlines the critical debate about the ‘Global South’, the effect of unequal distribution in the emergence, generation and acceptance of specific knowledge regimes as well as central challenges in cooperation with sometimes politically sensitive and crisis-ridden contexts.
-The concluding recommendations for research institutions, funding organizations and politics encourage a debate […]
+This CARPO Report outlines the critical debate about the ‘Global South’, the effect of unequal distribution in the emergence, generation and acceptance of specific knowledge regimes as well as central challenges in cooperation with sometimes politically sensitive and crisis-ridden contexts.
+The concluding recommendations for research institutions, funding organizations and politics encourage a debate on how research cooperation can be structured globally on an equal footing if research and innovation are increasingly becoming fields of geopolitical contestations.

 Cultural Exchange and the Prospects for Inter-Societal Relations between Saudi Arabia and Iran